LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

 Sends the character's networkable variables to the specified player.
-When no receiver is given the data is sent to all players.
+When no receiver is given the data is broadcast to everyone.

 **Parameters:**